Songs of Silence on Steam - User reviews, Price & Information

-Lead armies, rebuild fallen kingdoms, and rise to greatness in Songs of Silence.
-Embark on an epic journey through an Art Nouveau-inspired fantasy world with intense battles and captivating storytelling!
+Lead armies, rebuild fallen kingdoms, and rise to greatness!
+Embark on an epic journey of strategy in a visually stunning world.
+Fight intense battles and uncover a captivating story.

-Songs of Silence is a turn-based strategy, auto battler and turn-based tactics game developed by Chimera Entertainment and published by Chimera Entertainment and H2 Interactive (Korea and Japan).
+Songs of Silence is a management, turn-based and multiplayer game developed by Chimera Entertainment and published by Chimera Entertainment and H2 Interactive (Korea and Japan).

 Released on November 13th 2024 is available only on Windows in 14 languages: English, French, German, Spanish - Spain, Japanese, Polish, Portuguese - Brazil, Simplified Chinese, Russian, Korean, Turkish, Italian, Ukrainian and Traditional Chinese.